HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

 • KB3156421 -1605 HotFix Rollup through Windows Update for Windows 10.

-Other references 2
+Other Reference Content 2

-The updates installed are
+The installed updates include

 2012 R2 and Windows 8